vyomasystems-lab/challenges-tushar-wiz/level3_design/README.md

 ![](https://imgur.com/7LwwvpD.png)

 ## Verification Environment
-For the level 3 design I chose the fixed point multiplier from the Fixed Point Math Library(https://opencores.org/projects/verilog_fixed_point_math_library).
+For the level 3 design, I chose the fixed point multiplier from the Fixed Point Math Library(https://opencores.org/projects/verilog_fixed_point_math_library).
 This design is completely open source with an LGPL license.
-Fxpmath (python module) is used to verify the fixed point multiplier block. fxpmath is dependent on numpy hence we install both fxpmath and numpy.
+Fxpmath (python module) is used to verify the fixed point multiplier block.
+Fxpmath is dependent on NumPy; hence we install both Fxpmath and NumPy.

 The Clock generation block.
 ```